Egbertjkf/EgbertJKf/README.md

-:computer: I'm Flutter Developer!
+:computer: I'm Flutter Developer from Brazil

-:house_with_garden: I’m from Brazil.

-:books: I’m currently learning Tests with dart/flutter(unit and interface).
+:books: Currently learning Tests with dart/flutter(unit and interface).

 :outbox_tray: 2021 Goals: Learn more about design patterns,tests and apply both in a new project.